pickitup247/pickitup247.github.io/src/pyckitup/lifecycle.md

 1. `def init() -> State`

-Initializes all the assets, returns a state object which can be an integer, list, dictionary or object, etc..
+Initializes assets, returns a state object which can be an integer, a list, a dictionary or practically any Python object.

 2. `def onload(State) -> None`

-This function is run exactly once after the window has been created.
-Used for setting frame rate, getting window size, etc..
+This function is run exactly once after window creation.
+Can be used for setting frame rate, getting window size, etc..

 3. `def update(State) -> None`